 Type Of Cake

-You may be asked for information on colour schemes, cake style, decoration, shape, size, flavours etc. Would it be a fruit cake?
+You may be asked for information on color schemes, cake style, decoration, shape, size, flavors, etc. Would it be a fruit cake?
 Chocolate?
 Sponge?
-How many guest do you have?
+How many guests do you have?
 How many portions would you need?
 Are you offering guests dining options?
 Do you have guests with nut allergies?
-Would your cake, or parts of it need to be gluten free?
+Would your cake, or parts of it need to be gluten-free?
 Which ingredients will they use?

 Do you wish to include fresh flowers?
-Many cakemakers are against this practice due to many being poisonous, and laws & regulations.
+Many cake makers are against this practice due to many being poisonous, and laws & regulations.
 They would gladly suggest alternatives.
-Ask your chosen designer for thier views on this, as it is a very personal aspect of cake decorating.
+Ask your chosen designer for their views on this, as it is a very personal aspect of cake decorating.

 Another consideration is that some types of cake will not withstand elaborate tiering.

-Ask your designer if it is possible to arrange a tasting before your event, as ingredients used will effect the taste, and if its not to your liking, it could cost you more later to correct.
+Ask your designer if it is possible to arrange a tasting before your event, as ingredients used will affect the taste, and if it’s not to your liking, it could cost you later to correct.

-Informing your chosen designer of event type will assist them on the cake outlook.
+Informing your chosen designer of event type will assist them in the cake outlook.
 Is it a family event?
 A corporate event?
 Informal get-together etc?

 How much are you prepared to pay for your cake?
-Most cake makers will have base prices quoted on a basic cake size, IE 10″ round, 12″ Square, Fruit or Sponge etc. The final cost of your cake will be determined by the amount of work thereafter.
+Most cake makers will have base prices quoted on basic cake size, IE 10″ round, 12″ Square, Fruit or Sponge, etc. The final cost of your cake will be determined by the amount of work thereafter.
 Do you require tiers?
 Ribbons?
 Extensive piping work, different flavors?
 It is imperative that you inform your designer of these aspects early in your consultation.
-There’s nothing worse that agreeing a price, to find it has changed some time later as you think of another way to enhance its appearance.
+There’s nothing worse than agreeing on a price, to find it has changed some time later as you think of another way to enhance its appearance.

 Methods Of Payment